mlynch/mlynch.github.com/_posts/2013-05-31-other-peoples-failures.markdown

 backgroundImageCredit: Boston University
 ---

 In the startup world, there is this "statistic" that 9 in 10 startups fail.
-I don't know where the hell it came from, but it's a very convenient stat thrown around by investors, entrepreneurs, and the media.
+I don't know where the hell it came from, but it's a very convenient stat thrown around by investors, entrepreneurs, and the media that helps give startups an air of extreme risk and uncertainty.

 I recently found a [Quora discussion](http://www.quora.com/What-is-the-truth-behind-9-out-of-10-startups-fail) on the topic which explores the truth behind the stat.
+Conclusion?
+The stat is essentially bullshit, but emerges from self-interested slicing of small data sets.

-The stat is essentially bullshit and shouldn't be taken seriously.
+One of my favorite business books, [Rework](http://37signals.com/rework), discusses the concept of failure as a "rite of passage" - something expected in the business world that you are either in that lucky 10% or you're a fuck up.

-One of my favorite business books, Rework, discusses the concept of failure as a "rite of passage" - something expected in the business world that you are either in that lucky 10% or you're a fuck up.
+I've taken one quote in particular to heart:

-Other people’s failures are just that: other people’s failures.
+> "Don't get fooled by the stats.
+Other people’s failures are just that: other people’s failures."